rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/00-intro.markdown

 Data Record Collections (`DEDataRecordCollection`s) are used to collect `DEDataRecord`s.
-A Data Definition defines the fields present in the Data Collection, while the Data Record Collection forms a boundary, collecting only records associated with its Primary Key.
+A Data Definition defines the fields present in the Data Record, while the Data Record Collection forms a boundary, collecting only records associated with its Primary Key.
 The `DEDataRecordCollection` has a unique ID, a name, and a description.
 Each individual Data Record Collection is associated with a single Data Definition's Primary Key.